The family of a Hamas terrorist killed in Scotland is’missing an incredible man’

 Ms Schosloff, who was apprehensive in the immediate aftermath of the attack, has spent the last year talking to people she’s met in both her professional and personal life.

-“I told everyone what happened to Bernard, because it was so important for them to know the human face behind it.
+“I told everyone what happened to Bernard, because it was so important for them to know the face behind it.
 It’s our own.

 “I love being Scottish.
-I am proud to be Scottish, British and Jewish.
+I am proud to be Scottish, and Jewish.
 I love the Scottish.
 “I haven’t felt any bad feelings towards you.”

 She said that she prays for peace to reign in the region which has been engulfed by fighting since the 7th October attack.